markcmurphy/devdocs-portal/Customers.md

 ## Customer Attribute Values

-Customer Attribute Values refer to the value field of a Customer Attribute.
-This resource is used to access and edit customer's attribute values.
+Customer Attribute Values is used to access and edit the `value` property of an attribute on a Customer.

 For V3 *Customer Attribute Values* endpoint operations, see [Customer Attribute Values V3](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/customer-attribute-values).